Arackulele/GrimoraMod/README.md

 ## Known Issues

+### A card with Area of Effect Strike, Tri Strike, and Sniper sigils only allows 3 attacks

+- Believe it or not, this is how the vanilla game code for the `Sniper` ability is handled.
+It doesn't base it off how many attacks you're doing, it hard codes to either 2 for `Split Strike` or 3 for `Tri Strike`.

 ### Boss skull between fights doesn't reset colors

 - Unfortunately this one is a bit hard to track down, as the table colors get reset after each fight.
 Not sure why the boss skull doesn't have the color reset.